-A topic-based approach to learning is implemented in the Early Intervention group and in the Lighthouse classes.
+A topic-based approach to learning is implemented in the Early Intervention group and in the Lighthouse class.
 The IPC provides a balance of cross-curricular international learning experiences.
-Children learn more about their home countries, about each others backgrounds and cultures and about living in the Netherlands.
+Children learn more about their home countries, about each other's backgrounds and cultures and about living in the Netherlands.